 The name "Aviva Investors" as used in this material refers to the global organization of affiliated asset management businesses operating under the Aviva Investors name.
 Each Aviva investors' affiliate is a subsidiary of Aviva plc, a publicly traded multi-national financial services company headquartered in the United Kingdom.
-Aviva Investors Canada, Inc. ("AIC") is located in Toronto and is registered with the Ontario Securities Commission (NRD: 8420) as a Commodity Trading Manager, Exempt Market Dealer, Portfolio Manager and Investment Fund Manager and Investment Fund Manager and Investment Fund Manager in other Provinces across Canada.
+Aviva Investors Canada, Inc. ("AIC") is located in Toronto and is registered with the Ontario Securities Commission (NRD: 8420) as a Commodity Trading Manager, Exempt Market Dealer, Portfolio Manager and Investment Fund Manager.
+AIC may also carry-on business as an Exempt Market Dealer, Portfolio Manager and Investment Fund Manager in other Provinces across Canada.